shopware5/devdocs/source/designers-guide/managing-third-party-dependencies-with-bower/index.md

 ## Introduction

-This is a small introduction of how to use the frontend package manager [Bower](https://www.bower.io) to manage the library and framework dependencies of custom themes in Shopware 5.
-A package manager, like Bower or npm, is a tool that automates the installing, upgrading, configuring, and removing of software dependencies and prevents that all third-party requirements have to be shipped with the software itself.
-Bower is focused on frontend solutions like jQuery or Bootstrap and contains over 40.000 packages to choose from.
-The default Shopware 5 Responsive theme in combination with Grunt also makes use of Bower to install its third-party libraries.
+This is a small introduction on how to use the frontend package manager [Bower](https://www.bower.io) to manage the library and framework dependencies of custom themes in Shopware 5.
+A package manager, like Bower or npm, is a tool that automates the installation, upgrade, configuration and removal of software dependencies and prevents all third-party requirements from having to be shipped with the software itself.
+Bower is focused on frontend solutions like jQuery or Bootstrap and contains over 40.000 packages from which to choose.
+The default Shopware 5 Responsive theme in combination with Grunt also use Bower to install its third-party libraries.

 ## Table of contents
 +   [Setup Bower](#setup-bower)